brenonsantos/OpenPDM/README.md

 ## Software Rambling
 The software architecture was based on AUTOSAR because we thought it would be cool.
 Problem is, I didn't knew anything about AUTOSAR before starting this project, so it is kind of messy.
 For the next version I'll simplify the architecture and port the code to C++.
 The configuration of the PDM is done by modifying a single file at core/src/pdm_cfg.c.
-More can be
+More about this.

-## Disclaimer
-Please note that OpenPDM is still in the early stages of development and has not been thoroughly tested with nominal current or in an automotive environment.
-Therefore, it is not even in a "ready-to-blow-up-your-car" stage.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjA1MjQ0NywxMzY0ODYzNTMzLC0xNj
+eyJoaXN0b3J5IjpbMTk4MjY4NzY4NSwxMzY0ODYzNTMzLC0xNj
 A0ODE0MDAzLC0xODcwMDAyMzkxXX0=
 -->